hanabi/hanabi.github.io/Reference.md

   * Emily knows that this cannot be a *4 Double Bluff*, or else Donald would not have blind-played anything.
 Thus, this must be a *Bad Touch Triple Finesse*, so Emily plays her left-most red 4.
 The next time that Emily discards, she will discard the known trash red 4.
 * It is also possible to *Bad Touch Triple Bluff*, *Bad Touch Triple One Third Bluff*, and so on.

+### The Trash Double Bluff (Form 1)

+* Normally, *Trash Bluffs* are only done as a last resort.
+When a *Trash Bluff* is performed that is unnecessary, then it is an *Unnecessary Trash Bluff Chop Move*.
+However, if there are no cards left to *Chop Move*, then this interpretation does not make any sense.
+* In this situation, the interpretation should revert to a *Trash Double Bluff*.

+### The Trash Double Bluff (Form 2)

+* Normally, *Trash Bluffs* are only done as a last resort, meaning that the target card cannot be clued directly.
+In this situation, if a player has the option to initiate the *Trash Bluff* with a single card, then they **must** choose to do so.
+* If a player deliberately does not initiate the *Trash Bluff* with a single card and instead initiates a *Trash Bluff* by touching two or more trash cards, then they must be trying to communicate something extra - a *Trash Double Bluff*.

 ### The Patch Finesse (Hidden Form)

 * Sometimes, a player will initiate a *Layered Finesse* on a card that is behind a one-away from playable card.
 Normally, this would be quite bad, as the player would blind-play the one-away from playable card, and it would misplay.